What is the Random Walk Theory?

 Criticism of the Random Walk Theory

 Other critics argue that the entire basis of the Random Walk Theory is flawed and that stock prices do follow patterns or trends, even over the long run.
-They argue that because the price of a security is affected by an extremely large number of factors, it may be impossible to discern the pattern or trend followed by the price of that security, but just because a pattern cannot be clearly identified, that does not mean that a pattern does not exist.
+They argue that because the price of a security is affected by an extremely large number of factors, it may be impossible to discern the pattern or trend followed by the price of that security.
+However, just because a pattern cannot be clearly identified, that doesn’t mean that a pattern does not exist.

 A Non-Random Walk